robSanders818/Sanders-Nabar-2800-Project-One/README.md

 ### Execution Instructions:

-run python, then import the ClassScheduler, create an instance of the class_scheduler, then run go() on the instance.
+run python3, then import the ClassScheduler with, create an instance of the class_scheduler, then run go() on the instance as follows:
+> "from sat_solver import ClassScheduler; c = ClassScheduler(); c.go()"

 Then call any of the following functions to add constraints:
 - add_section_constraint(section_id: int)